abhishekkumawat23/movie_rating/README.md

 3. Name the repository "movie_rating"

 ## Install git
 1. Install git in your computer.
+To install, go to https://github.com/git-guides/install-git
 2. Run `git --version` to see that output is coming showing the version of git.

 ## Clone repository